italian-breakfast

 Citizenship for 1948 female ancestry cases

-Basic criteria: The 1948 process applies to descendants of Italian women who gave birth before 1948.
+• Basic criteria: The 1948 process applies to children and grandchildren of Italian women who gave birth to the next descendant before 1948.
 If born before this year, Italian citizenship would not be granted.
-To obtain citizenship through this pathway, descendants must file a legal action in Italy, arguing the unconstitutionality of the Italian citizenship law.

-Required documentation: The documentation required is similar to that for jus sanguinis.
+• Required documentation: The documentation required is similar to that for jus sanguinis.
 It includes birth, marriage, and death certificates of the line of descent.
 Additionally, you will need an Italian lawyer to represent your case in court.

 For more information about 1948 cases, click on this link.